Esther Muir

 Esther Muir (March 11, 1903 – August 1, 1995) was an American actress on Broadway and in Hollywood films.

 Early years

 Born in Andes, New York, Muir had six sisters and three brothers.
 She began modeling in New York City while still a high school student.

 Career

 Stage

 While she was in high school, Muir became a showgirl in the Greenwich Village Follies (1922).
-She participated in the Earl Carroll Vanities and in the International Review.
-The latter show starred Gertrude Lawrence.
-Her major break as a theatrical performer came when she landed the title role in My Girl Friday!, in 1929.
-While in London, England performing in a musical Muir became a favorite dancing partner of Edward VIII, then Prince of Wales.
-She befriended Wallis Warfield.
+She participated in the International Review, Majestic Theatre and in The Earl Carroll Vanities.